Dataset Metadata

 Prerequisites

-in addition to any permission tags applied to the filtered Dataset.
-See Tags for more detail of tags available to use with a Dataset Filter
+• C. To provide access to the filtered Dataset, the source Dataset must have the permission tag in the format filter-[Level]:{role} in addition to any permission tags applied to the filtered Dataset.
+See Tags for more detail of tags available to use with a Dataset Prefilter

-To create a Dataset filter once any required properties are tagged aggregate
+To create a Dataset Prefilter once any required properties are tagged aggregate you can either:

-- Select the Dataset on the Dataset List, then open the menu and select
+• Select the Dataset on the Dataset List, then open the menu and select Create Dataset Prefilter

-- From the Dataset Metadata screen of the Dataset, open the menu and select
+• From the Dataset Metadata screen of the Dataset, open the menu and select Create Dataset Prefilter

 This will open a window to create the prefilter with the following detail:

-Important: once created a dataset filter cannot be edited, so any changes will require the dataset filter to be deleted and a new one created
+Important: once created a dataset Prefilter cannot be edited, so any changes will require the dataset Prefilter to be deleted and a new one created

-* e.g. To make the filtered dataset visible to users it must be tagged view:user
+* e.g. To make the Prefiltered dataset visible to users it must be tagged view:user

 Note: Any tags to restrict access to editing properties within the filtered dataset should be added to the source dataset